Tryouts and Grading Questions

 What happens when a player is injured or otherwise cannot attend grading sessions?

-Player unable to make tryout: If a player is unable to make a scheduled tryout due to circumstances not related to injury or sickness, he/she is to notify the EBA.
+Player unable to make tryout: If a player is unable to make a particular scheduled tryout due to circumstances not related to injury or sickness, he/she should notify the EBA.
 Upon notification, the EBA will make every attempt to schedule that player for a tryout with another age group.
-If the player is still unable to attend any tryout, it will be the discretion of the EBA (after conversations with coaches who are knowledgeable on the player) to assign the player to the appropriate league.
+If the player is still unable to attend an alternate date tryout for the missed evaluation, the skills that are not evaluated (e.g. hitting and/or fielding) will be evaluated by the tryout committee based on prior year coach reviews.
+Every effort must be made by the player and his family to schedule around a conflict and find an alternate date.
+If a player misses all of the tryouts for reasons not related to an injury or illness, it will be the discretion of the EBA (after review of prior year coach evaluation and available statistics) to assign the player to the appropriate level of travel baseball, or in the house league.
+As noted, players cannot move up a level if they don't participate in tryouts and those that miss all tryouts for reasons not due to injury/illness will likely be moved down level(s) in team selection.

 What are the upcoming tryout dates?